SpontanCombust/ChestnutGameEngine/README.md

 C++ Entity Component System aided game engine using OpenGL as its rendering API.
 Very much work in progress.

+The development on engine extensions is halted until the core is ready.
+The source for them and their tests may not compile.

 ## Test assets used
 `assets/fonts/arial.ttf` - https://www.fontdload.com/downloads/arial-font/